 …and NOTHING HAPPENED!!!
 Yay!!!

-Whilst my beautiful first born may not be able to enjoy a scrambled, poached or boiled egg — or a meringue — or a blob of mayonnaise until he’s a little older, possibly, he should be able to enjoy a piece of cake.
+Whilst my beautiful first born may not be able to enjoy a scrambled, poached or boiled egg.
+Or a meringue.
+Or a blob of mayonnaise until he’s a little older, possibly.
+He will be able to enjoy a piece of cake.

 And that is a very happy prospect for a little boy who’s about to turn one in 14 days time.